SergiusIW/collider-rs/README.md

 //   Speed of collided hitboxes is halved.
 //   Separate between DemoHbProfile { id: 0 } and DemoHbProfile { id: 1 } at time 13.01.
 ```

-### Homepage

-The homepage for Collider is on my personal website: http://www.matthewmichelotti.com/projects/collider/.

 ### License